 Checking estate planning off the to-do list gives you the peace of mind of knowing that a plan is in place to make sure that you and your loved ones will be taken care of if something happens to you.
 Estate planning can feel daunting but it needn’t be.
-In most situations, estate planning involves an initial meeting, some choices on your part and document writing on my part, and a second meeting to sign your Will and other documents, all which can often be completed in about a month.
+In most situations, estate planning involves an initial meeting, some choices on your part and document writing on my part, and a second meeting to discuss and sign your Will and other documents, all which can often be completed in about a month.
 Your decisions don’t need to be perfect and can be changed – it is better to get something in place than leave things up in the air.

 Although everyone benefits from an estate plan, some of the times in life when it is more common for people to focus on Wills and estate planning are when they:

 - buy or already own a home

 - get married or move in with a partner

 - enter a new relationship and either partner has children from a previous relationship (a blended family)